Tire Size Calculator

 How to Calculate Sidewall Height

 The sidewall height is determined by the section width and the aspect ratio.
-The formula to find the sidewall height is:
+The formula to find the height of the sidewall is:

-To find the sidewall, simply enter the section width and aspect ratio into the formula and solve.
-The result will be the sidewall measurement in millimeters, use a conversion calculator to convert to inches.
+To find the sidewall height, simply enter the tire’s section width and aspect ratio into the formula and solve.
+The result will be the sidewall measurement in millimeters; you can use a conversion calculator to convert this measurement to inches.

 sidewall = 245mm × .4